President’s Symposium, October 2020

 It has been curated by Clare Broom, our President for 2020-21.

 Our annual President’s Symposium is a keenly anticipated event attracting many DA members and guests.
-This year’s symposium is such an important and appropriate topic for discussion – particularly in this country and at this time – that we have decided to ask the speakers to record their presentations in advance and their thoughts and messages for us all will be uploaded here for everyone to enjoy.
+This year’s symposium is such an important and appropriate topic for discussion – particularly in this country and at this time – that we decided to ask the speakers to record their presentations in advance and their thoughts and messages for us all are now here for everyone to enjoy.

 |Prof. Ian Bateman OBE (Exeter University)||Valuing Nature: unavoidable and necessary|